We're exploring the relationships between language and society

 In our sociolinguistics research, we study the ways language can affect, and is affected by, social phenomena.
 We're exploring the relationship between language and power, the role language ideology plays in social identity, or how language varies according to class, region or ethnicity.

-A recent area of interest concerns the destabilisation of traditional links between language, nation, and consequently, whether different languages are distinct entities, or forming part of peoples’ semiotic repertoires.
+A recent area of interest concerns the destabilisation of traditional links between language and nation, and consequently, whether different languages are distinct entities, or form part of peoples’ semiotic repertoires.

 This understanding of language as social practice can play a vital role in countering the resurgence of nationalist and sovereignist rhetoric around the world.